arrow_back

 2. Select Live agent handoff from the Add dialogue option dropdown.

-This will result in an area to provide a custom JSON message.
+This results in an area to provide a custom JSON message.

 Every target live agent system is different.
 Refer to the system's documentation as to what message format will be necessary to add to provide the proper communication parameters.